FormEarth/java-learing/Readme.md

 some demo or test
-test just in `com.example.demo.test` package
+test code in `com.example.demo.test` package